EnsemblGenomes/ensembl-static/metazoa/species/Ostrea/Ostrea_edulis/Ostrea_edulis_gca947568905v1rs_about.md

 *Ostrea edulis*, commonly known as the European flat oyster, is a species of oyster native to Europe.
 In Great Britain and Ireland, localized names include Colchester native oyster, mud oyster, or edible oyster.
-In France, Ostrea edulis are known as huîtres plates except for those that come from the Belon River estuary in Brittany, France, which are known as Belons.
+In France, *Ostrea edulis* are known as huitres plates except for those that come from the Belon River estuary in Brittany, France, which are known as Belons.